Developers-codz/schoolWebsiteDesign/README.md

-# schoolWebsiteDesign
+# SchoolManagementSystem
-basic school website and management
+this is a website for all the schools